Contents Menu Expand

 What you finally get¶

 After you pass through this tutorial, you will have an iOS app with two views and will be able to send voice commands to navigate between them.
-You can get an example of such an app from the Alan GitHub to make sure you have set up your app correctly.
+You can get an example of such an app from the Alan AI GitHub to make sure you have set up your app correctly.

 • SwiftTutorial.part2.zip: XCode project of the app